 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included reviewing management's going concern assessment and forecast model, performing checks to confirm its internal consistency and mathematical accuracy, consideration of reasonable sensitivities and covenant compliance and challenging the key assumptions and estimates within.
+Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included reviewing management's going concern assessment and forecast model, performing checks to confirm its internal consistency and mathematical accuracy, consideration of reasonable sensitivities, covenant compliance and securing waivers where appropriate, and challenging the key assumptions and estimates within.
 The appropriateness of disclosures concerning the going concern basis was also considered.